Omagh bombing: UK government announces independent statutory inquiry

 The announcement follows long-running legal action brought by a relative of one of the 29 people who died after the bomb exploded in the County Tyrone town on 15 August 1998.

-It will have the full powers provided by the Inquiries Act 2005, including the ability to compel the production of all relevant materials and witnesses and take evidence under oath.
+It is understood that an independent statutory inquiry is not the same as a public inquiry: An appointed chairperson will decide how public the inquiry is.

-In a statement, Mr Heaton-Harris said the inquiry will examine four issues identified by a 2021 High Court ruling.
+Mr Heaton-Harris said the inquiry would examine four issues identified by a 2021 High Court ruling.

-These include the handling and sharing of intelligence, the use of cell phone analysis, whether there was advance knowledge or reasonable means of knowledge of the bomb, and whether disruption operations could or should have been mounted, which may have helped prevent the Real IRA's attack.
+- Whether there was advance knowledge or reasonable means of knowledge of the bomb

+- Whether disruption operations could or should have been mounted, which may have helped prevent the Real IRA's attack

-"The Omagh bomb was a horrific terrorist atrocity committed by the Real IRA, which caused untold damage to the families of those who were tragically killed and injured.
-Its impact was felt not just in Northern Ireland, but across the world," he said.
+The inquiry would be established "as promptly as possible", he told the House.

-"Having carefully considered the judgment of the High Court, I believe that an independent statutory inquiry is the most appropriate form of further investigation to address the grounds identified by the Court.
+"An independent statutory inquiry is the most appropriate form of further investigation to address the grounds identified by the Court," Mr Heaton-Harris said.

-"I would like to thank the victims and survivors and all those affected by the Omagh bomb for their patience whilst I have reflected on the judgment and taken into account a range of sensitive, complex and technical factors."
+It will have the full powers provided by the Inquiries Act 2005, including the ability to compel the production of all relevant materials and witnesses and take evidence under oath, he added.

+Mr Heaton-Harris said he had met victims' families and support organisations and "taken their varying perspectives on board".

 At a time when the government is planning to draw a line under the past through shutting down inquests and others investigations, launching a new inquiry into the Omagh bombing will strike a chord with other victims and their families.